-Get into the Vermont state of mind.
+Vermont immerses visitors in beauty.
 Drive across one of the charming covered bridges that dot the state, settle into small-town life with a visit to a farmers market or cozy café, or explore the scenic beauty found in all directions.
-The Green Mountains, which run north and south along the state, entice visitors to embark on hiking and biking adventures in beautiful hills and valleys.

-Surrounded by the rolling Adirondack Mountains, Lake Chamberlain is a scenic delight.
+Sparkling amid the scenic Adirondack Mountains, Lake Chamberlain is a delightful gem.
 This destination is a prime spot for water sports, boating and fishing.
 With the Missisquoi River on the Canadian border and the Connecticut River on the New Hampshire border, Vermont is threaded with rippling waterways prime for paddling and angling.
 Trout, walleye and bass thrive in these cool currents.

-For even more doses of Vermont’s beauty, take a drive along the Green Mountain Byway, which snakes between high mountain ridges on an 11-mile journey between Stowe and Waterbury.
+The Green Mountain Byway leads visitors past remarkable mountain scenery on an 11-mile journey between Stowe and Waterbury.
 In autumn, enjoy the epic scenery of the state’s famed fall foliage.
 Make a stop at Smugglers’ Notch State Park, once part of a smuggling route out of Canada and now one of the state’s most popular recreation areas, offering scenic overlooks and mountain biking trails.

 New England’s Unbeatable Charm